 As one of our primary programs, we have created a student fellowship for medical students to assist in top ME/CFS research labs in between their first and second years of medical school.
-We are proud to partner with the Wisconsin ME/CFS Association and the Institute for Neuro-Immune Medicine at Nova Southeastern University to make this program a reality.
+We are proud to partner with the Open Medicine Foundation and the Institute for Neuro-Immune Medicine at Nova Southeastern University to make this program a reality.

 The summer between the first and second years of medical school is sometimes described as the last “free time” medical students have.
 However, most driven medical students will pursue research fellowships to set themselves up for success in competitive residency programs.
-We have launched a highly competitive fellowship in neuro-immune medicine for students from across the nation or the world to study with leaders in the field.
+We have launched a highly competitive fellowship in neuro-immune medicine for students to study with leaders in the field.
 Our goal is to foster a new generation of physicians devoted to solving complex neuro-immune diseases.
-Our primary partner is the Institute for Neuro-Immune Medicine at Nova Southeastern University, but we will expand the program to multiple sites nationwide upon the completion of our summer 2015 pilot program.
+Our primary partner is the Institute for Neuro-Immune Medicine at Nova Southeastern University, and we plan to expand the program to more schools as the Fellowship grows.

 According to a study by Leonard Jason of DePaul University, ME/CFS receives significantly less coverage in medical textbooks than diseases of lesser severity or less prevalence such as multiple sclerosis and Lyme disease.
 Beyond this, the information that is included in textbooks is often outdated or inaccurate.
 Therefore, in addition to giving students responsibility to handle complex and meaningful research, the fellowship would help fill gaping holes in their medical education.